KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 For the final project of my Bachelor's studies I have chosen to investigate what security vulnerabilities and issues can be found within various IP camera models.
 And for this purpose I have bought ***Besder 6024PB-XMA501*** IP Camera from AliExpress.
 It has 5MP sensor is one of the cheaper ones you can find there and I thought to give it a try and bought it with hopes of finding some potentially _"interesting"_ stuff to put into my final project.
 My hopes were fulfilled and after the security investigation that I have done while writing my final project I decided to do a more troughout research and post it here.

 # Analysis methodology
-The whole security analysis of the IP camera was conducted within Arch Linux operating system on a laptop.
+The whole security analysis of the IP camera was conducted within Arch Linux operating system on an Acer laptop.
 Plan of analysis is as follows:
 1. Factory reset of the camera.
 2. Initial setup of the camera.
 3. Technical information about analyzed camera discovery - open ports, OS version, etc.